bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So I can just talk around it kind of.
 But basically, so this is also why simple type of channels is initially just for unannounced channels because the gossip layer isn't updated yet.
 And why do we need to update the gossip layer?
-Because currently the channel announcement message, you know, I get the two keys in this message, I go and reconstruct the 'P2WSH' output, I go look on chain, I'm like this definitely looks like a Lightning channel, I'm going to trust it, I'm going to pop it in my graph and I'm going to use it.
+Because currently the channel announcement message, you know, I get the two keys in this message, I go and reconstruct the P2WSH output.
+I go look on chain, I'm like this definitely looks like a Lightning channel, I'm going to trust it, I'm going to pop it in my graph and I'm going to use it.
 So that whole proof completely changes now, right?
 So we have to redo that as the first thing.
 So nodes need to know how to verify that a channel is like a taproot-looking channel.
-And then there's this whole discussion of like, so the gossip 1.5 kind of proposal is like just doing that, right?
+And then there's this whole discussion of like, so the gossip 1.5 kind of proposal is just doing that, right?
 So it works exactly as is today, basically just that we now, the nodes need to go verify this music output.

 Mark Erhardt: 00:19:26